artineering-io/flair-docs/flair/graph/display-node.md

 </figure>

 ## Open display panel
 Click on this option to open the display panel.
 By default, the panel is minimized underneath the properties panel.
-Click-and-drag to undock the panel and resize it to accomodate the image it should display.
+Click-and-drag to undock the panel and resize it to accommodate the image it should display.

 <figure class="aio-ui">
 	<img src="/media/graph/nodes/read_display.png" alt="The connection to show the contents of a read node.">